zextras/tech-doc/source/carbonio/multi-server-installation.rst

 *  All the commands that are mentioned in this installation procedure **must be executed** as the ``root`` user.

+* In case you experience some issues during the installation, please refer to Section :ref:`cli-ts`, in which you can find helpful commands.

 *  When the installation process has successfully finished, you can access |product|\'s GUI using a browser: directions can be found in Section :ref:`web-access`.